How Much Will I Pay?

 Is there an orientation for my practicum?

-Yes, the Kent School provides an online practicum orientation the first week of the semester.
+Yes, the Raymond A. Kent School of Social Work & Family Science provides an online practicum orientation the first week of the semester.
 The orientation is mandatory.
 Students who do not complete the orientation will not be allowed to proceed in practicum.

 How should I dress for my practicum?